You are here

 Myth: OCD isn’t treatable, people just need to deal with the symptoms.

 Fact: OCD is treatable through medications and psychotherapy.
-While OCD cannot typically be cured, proper treatment can lead to increased control of the illness and increased quality of life.
+While there isn't necessarily a cure for OCD, proper treatment can lead to increased control of the illness and increased quality of life.

 Myth: OCD is an excuse for people that are picky and controlling.
 They should just stop it!